velexi-corporation/VLXI-Cookiecutter-Julia/README.md

 * (OPTIONAL) Configure `direnv`.

     * Copy `template-docs/examples/envrc.example` to the package root directory and rename it to `.envrc`.

-    ```shell
-    $ cd PKG_ROOT_DIR
-    $ cp template-docs/examples/envrc.example .envrc
-    ```
+    * Follow `direnv` instructions to enable `.envrc` file.

-* From the top-level package directory, use `make setup` to add the Julia packages required to set up the development environment.
+* From the package root directory, use `make setup` to add the Julia packages required to set up the development environment.

   ```shell
   $ cd PKG_ROOT_DIR